senpaisamp/kali-kapkan/README.md

 # kali-kapkan
-Just a kali clean version home made (like porn)
+Just a home made version of the XCT kali clean, with a bit more of customizzation and other stuff (like porn)

 ![alt text](femboy.png)